-Our interactive, hands-on pre-reading programme for children starting school in the second half of 2018 is designed to develop their confidence so that they can get off to a flying start.
+Our phonics-based Pre-school Reading programme is available for children for the two terms prior to their starting school.
+The programme is designed to develop their confidence so that they can get off to a flying start.

 Based on the award-winning Reading Freedom Program, phonics is used to develop the ability to identify individual sounds in words, and then to blend these into simple meaningful words.
 Interactive, hands-on and fun, the program uses phonics to develop reading and writing skills in pre-school children.
 The programme also establishes the foundations that enable children to become successful spellers.